This post on new tourist fees and visa changes was updated in 2025.

 Higher Tourist Fees for Faster Checkpoints

 It’s important to note that while these tourism fees may be annoying, the additional funds are earmarked for specific projects meant to make travel more pleasant for those who leave home.
-Systems like the European Entry/Exit System (EES) and the European Travel Information and Authorization System (ETIAS) leverage biometric technologies to enhance security without compromising efficiency.
+Systems like the European Entry/Exit System (EES) and the European Travel Information and Authorization System (ETIAS) mentioned above leverage biometric technologies to enhance security without compromising efficiency.
 If you’ve ever moved through a Global Entry line just by showing your face and getting a confirmation notice, you know how much faster this can work than the traditional system, creepy as it may be.

 One IATA survey showed that three-fourths of travelers would prefer to use biometric data instead of passports and boarding passes.
 Data breaches and data sharing remain a top concern, but more transparency on how long data can be stored and how it can be deleted will improve user confidence.